 - Invest your time in mastering documentation of child’s play.

-- Using Learning Stories as a way of communicating to children.
+- Using Learning Stories as a way of communicating with children.